lorensation/concierge-web/README.md

 - Terms and Conditions page
 - Privacy Policy page

+## Newsletter and Subscriber Management

+This project includes a newsletter subscription system and subscriber management features:

+- Users can subscribe to the newsletter on the blog page.
+- Emails from contact form submissions and bookings are automatically added to the subscriber list.
+- An admin dashboard is available at `/admin/subscribers` to view and manage subscribers.
+- Subscribers can be exported as a CSV file for use in email marketing tools.

+### Setup:

+1. Create a Google Sheet with columns: Email, Name, Source, Date.
+2. Share the sheet with the Google Service Account email.
+3. Add the `GOOGLE_SHEET_ID` to your environment variables.

+### Usage:

+- The newsletter subscription form is available on the blog page.
+- Access the admin dashboard at `/admin/subscribers` (password: admin123).
+- Use the export feature in the admin dashboard to download subscriber data.

 ## Deployment

 This project is set up to be easily deployed on Vercel.
 Connect your GitHub repository to Vercel for automatic deployments.